milonmaze/privacy-terms-observatory/protonmail.com/privacy-policy.md

 2.3 Referral program: Proton has a referral program that is open to Proton users, publications, non-profit organizations, etc. If you are coming to Proton via such a referral program, your subscription may be attributed to the referrer.
 Some referrals are managed internally by Proton while others may rely upon third-party platforms used by the referrers, and if you are coming to Proton via a referrer, our site may communicate with such referrer platforms for the purposes of crediting referrers.

 2.4 Account activity: The processing activities carried out by Proton for the operation of our different Services may vary depending on the Service.
 These activities are described in the specific Services' Privacy Policies.
+We may use the data mentioned above and below to detect abusive and fraudulent use of our services, and take appropriate measures.
+The legal basis of this processing is our legitimate interest to protect our service against non-compliant or fraudulent activities.

 2.5 IP logging: By default, we do not keep permanent IP logs in relation with your Account.
 However, IP logs may be kept temporarily to combat abuse and fraud, and your IP address may be retained permanently if you are engaged in activities that breach our terms and conditions (e.g. spamming, DDoS attacks against our infrastructure, brute force attacks).
-The legal basis of this processing is our legitimate interest to protect our service against nefarious activities.
+The legal basis of this processing is our legitimate interest to protect our service against non-compliant or fraudulent activities.
 If you enable authentication logging for your Account or voluntarily participate in Proton's advanced security program, the record of your login IP addresses is kept for as long as the feature is enabled.
 This feature is off by default, and all the records are deleted upon deactivation of the feature.
 The legal basis of this processing is consent, and you are free to opt in or opt out of that processing at any time in the security panel of your Account.
 The authentication logs feature records login attempts to your Account and does not track product-specific activity, such as VPN activity.

 2.6 Communicating with Proton: Your communications with us, such as support requests, bug reports, or feature requests may be saved by our staff.
 We may also rely on third parties, such as Zendesk or Calendly (see below).
 If you use Proton's live chat support, you consent to having the data contained within your live chat interaction processed by Zendesk Inc, the provider of Proton's live chat support platform.
 The legal basis for processing is our legitimate interest to troubleshoot more efficiently and improve the quality of our Services.
 The information you provide when you contact our support team is processed for analytics purposes (such as to obtain aggregate statistics), but we do not do any targeted advertising or any profiling.